dfarache/Tabbed-Container-Extension/README.md

 3. Button color-picker: it sets the color of the border and of the background of the tab that is active.
 4. Additional settings:
     1. Collapse when there is 1 tab: when set to true, the tabs are hidden if there is only one object.
-    2. Hide the export button
+    2. Hide the export button.
+    3. Hide the details button.

 In the event that the width assigned to the extension is lower than the space needed to render the tabs, the Tabbed Container will go into stacked mode.
 This is bound to happen as well in mobile devices.